 In India it is known as a "Gruha Pravesh" which means 'entering new house' and is a ceremony which often allows a cow to enter the house first.
 Whereas Russia, and former USSR countries believe that cats should be the ones let to enter a new house before anyone else, to bring the family, and the new home, good luck.
 Traditional Thai housewarming parties are Buddhist rituals.
 Important to this ritual are monks, family and friends and food.

 In many countries, bluebirds are often given.
 Many people believe that they will bless the new house with good luck, and the residents with happiness.
 In more modern times, items which feature bluebirds are often given, such as china plates or vases.
 Pineapples and coconuts are common gifts or themes with housewarming, as they represent hospitality and warmth.
 This is something that has been found throughout the history of the Americas.
-In parts of Scotland and East Lancashire, a frog is considered a symbol which gives good luck.
+In parts of Scotland and East Lancashire, a frog is considered a symbol that gives good luck.

-Whether you use traditional customs as the roots for your designs, or you start entirely from scratch, creating your own, personalized housewarming gifts is a fantastic way to show someone that you are thinking of them, and wishing them all the luck in the world for their new homes and in their future endeavors.
+Whether you use traditional customs as the roots for your designs, or you start entirely from scratch, creating your own personalized housewarming gifts is a fantastic way to show someone that you are thinking of them, and wishing them all the luck in the world for their new homes and in their future endeavors.
 Use your favorite photos, pictures of your smiling faces, or even personalize with names to create stunning personalized new home gifts that can't be found anywhere else.
 If you can't choose your favorite, you can create a photo collage using our montage tool, or you can even add logos.